turnerluke/digit_recog/README.md

-## TODO:
-- Write Content
-- Publish

 # digit_recog
 Web app to recognize digits using Keras ML model, trained on the mnist dataset.

-This web app deploys a wide variety of technologies, including Keras, Flask, Bootstrap, and html.
+This web app deploys a wide variety of technologies, including Keras, Flask, HTML, CSS, Bootstrap, and Heroku.

 # Data